-Changes for 2018
+Changes for 2019

-In consultation with the Compensation Consultant, the Compensation Committee has reviewed our executive compensation program and has made certain changes for 2018, which are described in more detail below.
-The analysis provided by the Compensation Consultant indicated that the total target direct compensation of our Chief Executive Officer and our other named executive officers, who are being promoted to new positions and will assume additional responsibilities effective March 1, 2018, was below the total direct compensation levels of similarly situated executives at companies in our Peer Group, considering for example, the Peer Group pay programs adjusted for size using a regression analysis along with other available surveys and analysis.
+In consultation with the Compensation Consultant, the Compensation Committee has reviewed our executive compensation program and has made certain changes for 2019, which are described in more detail below.
+The analysis provided by the Compensation Consultant indicated that the total target direct compensation of our Chief Executive Officer, President, Chief Financial Officer and other named executive officers was below the total direct compensation levels of similarly situated executives at companies in our Peer Group, evaluating for example, the Peer Group pay programs considering company size using a regression analysis along with traditional compensation peer group analysis, other available surveys and analysis.